Juan-bit94/Linux-/Managing-Files-Directories-Text.md

 - Files on a Linux system are stored within a single directory structure called a virtual directory.
 - The virtual directory contains files from all the computer's storage devices and merges them into a single directory structure.
 This structure has a single base directory called the root directory, which is often simply called root.
 - Often one of the first skills learned at the command line is how to navigate the virtual directory structure as well as how to create directories and remove them.
+- Viewing files, creating them, copying and moving them, and deleting them are also important skills.
+## Viewing and Creating Files
+- The most basic command for viewing a file's name and its various metadata is the list (ls) command.
+Metadata is information that describes and provides additional details about data.
+- To issue the list command, you type ls and any needed options or arguments.
+The basic syntax structure for the list command is:
+  - ls [OPTION]...
+[FILE]...
+- In the list command's syntax structure, [OPTION] means there are various options (also called switches) you can add to display different file metadata.
+- The [FILE] argument shows that you can add a directory or filename to the commands end to look at metadata for either specific files or files within other virtual directory structure locations.
+Also optional.
+- When you issue the ls command with no additional arguments or options, it displays all the files and subdorectories names within the present working directory
+- The ls command's commonly used options
+  - a: all, display all file and subdirectory names, including hidden files names.
+  - d: directory, show a directory's own metadata instead of its contents.
+  - F: classify, classify each file's type using an indicator code (*,/,=,>,@, or |)
+  - i: inode, display all file and subdirectory names along with their associated index number.
+  - l: this displays file and subdirectory metadata, which includes file types, file access permissions, hard link count, file owner, file's group, modification date and time, and filename.
+  - R: show a directory's contents, and for any subdirectory within the original directory tree, consecutively show their contents as well (recursively).
+- Be aware that some distributions include, by default, as alias for the ls -l command.
+It is ll.
+- The touch command will allow you to create empty files on the fly.
+This command's primary purpose in life is to update a file's timestamps-access and modification.
+It is useful in that you can quickly create files with which to experiment.
+- With touch command you can create a single file or multiple files at a time.
+  - Example: touch file1.txt file2.txt file3.txt (this will create 3 files)
+- Directories are sometimes called folders.
+From a user perspective, a directory contains files, but in reality a directory is a special file used to locate other files.
+A file for which the directory is responsible has some of its metadata stored within the directory file.
+- This metadata includes the file's name along with the file's associated index (inode) number.
+Therefore, a file can be located via its managing directory.
+- You can quickly create directories by using the mkdir command.
+The -F option on the ls command will help you in this endeavor.
+It displays any directories, including newly created ones, with a /indicator code following each directory's name.
+- Be aware when building directories that a few problems can occur.
+Specifically this can happen when attempting to create a directory tree.
+  - Use the following to avoid issues:
+    - mkdir -p Projects/42/
+    - This command mkdir with the option -p will allow the creation of sub directories.
+- It is tedious to enter the ls -F command after each time you issue the mkdir command to ensure that the directory was built.
+Instead, use the -v option on the mkdir command to receive verification that the directory was successfully constructed.
+## Copying and Moving Files
+- Copying, moving, and renaming files and directories are essential skills.
+There are several nuances between the commands to complete these tasks that are important for you to know.
+- To copy a file or directory locally, use the cp command.
+The basic syntax structure for the command is:
+  - cp [OPTION]...
+SOURCE DEST
+  - The source and destination are required.
+  - Example: cp melodrama.txt
+- There are several useful cp command options.
+  - a: archive, perform a recursive copy and keep all the files original attributes, such as permissions, ownership, and timestamps.
+  - f: force, overwrite any preexisting destination files with the same name as DEST.
+  - i: interactive, ask before overwriting any preexisting destination files with the same name as DEST.
+  - n: no clobber, do not overwrite any preexisting destination files with the same name as DEST.
+  - R, r: recursive, copy a directory's contents, and for any subdirectory within the original directory tree, consecutively copy its contents as well (recursive).
+  - u: update, only overwrite preexisting destination files with the same name as DEST if the source file is newer.
+  - v: verbose, provide detailed command action information as command executes.
+- To move or rename a file or directory locally, you use a single command: mv.
+The command's basic syntax is nearly the same as the cp command:
+  - mv [OPTION]...
+SOURCE DEST
+- The commonly used mv command options are similar to cp command options.
+  - f: force: Overwrite any preexisting destination files with the same name as DEST.
+  - i: interactive: ask before overwriting any preexisting destination files with the same name as DEST.
+  - n: no clobber,  do not overwrite any preexisting destination files with the same name as DEST.
+  - u: update, only overwrite preexisting destination files with the same name as DEST if the source file is newer.
+  - v: verbose, provide detailed command action information as the command executes.
+- When renaming an entire directory, there are no additional required command options.
+Just issue the mv command as you would for renaming a file.
+- You can move a file and rename it all in one simple mv command.
+  - mv Emphasis/risk-taking.txt Story-Topics/risks.txt
+- For lighting-fast copies of big files or when you are copying large groups of files, the remote sync utility is rather useful.
+This tool is often used to create backups, can securely copy files over a network, and is accessed via the rsync command.
+- When you're copying files over a network to a remote host, the file transfer process typically needs protection via encryption methods.
+The rsync command can be tunneled through OpenSSH to provide data privacy.
+Also, the scp command can be employed to provide a secure file copy mechanism.
+- To quickly copy a file locally, the rsync command syntax is similar to the mv command's syntax.
+It is as follows:
+  - rsync [OPTION]...
+SOURCE DEST